Vietnoirien/Sand_Cmulation/README.md

 ## Current Interface

 The current user interface is minimal and designed primarily to visually verify that the grid system is working correctly.
-As this is a CS50X final project, the focus has been on implementing the core simulation functionality rather than a polished UI.
+As this was a CS50X final project idea, the focus has been on implementing the core simulation functionality rather than a polished UI.

 ## Future Improvements